JylerG/TheRepBot/README.md

 This app is open source and licenced under the BSD 3-Clause Licence.
 You can find the source code on GitHub [here](https://github.com/JylerG/TheRepBot).

+NOTE: If you update settings, you will have to uninstall to be able to reimplement the content that you want in whatever you are editing.

 ## Version History
+### 0.0.13
+* Make it so that users can choose either only all time leaderboards, or daily, weekly, monthly, yearly, and alltime leaderboards.
+* Note that if you set this to false, it will not update any of the leaderboards.
+This is currently a WIP.
+### 0.0.12
+* Update README to be more accurate
 ### 0.0.11
 * Fix incorrect version number for 0.0.10
 ### 0.0.10